pokgak/getyourtoiletpaper/backend/README.md

 ## Running

 We uses Homestead for development.
 To start the server run `vagrant up` in this directory.

+Before using the API, seed the database: `php artisan db:seed --database=mysql`

 The API is available at `http://homestead.test/api`

 Available endpoints: